-These 12 Yoga Poses Help Relieve Trapped Gas — Fast
+Try These 12 Yoga Poses to Relieve Gas — Fast

 Bloating can be truly uncomfortable and surprisingly hard to treat.
 When you're feeling like an overstuffed teddy bear, at first you may think all you need to do is release some of the gas that's built up in your stomach.
 But you likely don't always know how to make yourself fart to release trapped gas — it's not as easy as it sounds, and sometimes it's just not happening.
 We've all been there.
 And if your stomach is gassy after eating a rich dinner, snacking on something that didn't agree with you, or overdoing it on fiber all day, it may be too late for you to head to the store for some Beano or Gas-X — or maybe you just want to try a natural cure before resorting to medication.
 If you've ever found yourself Googling "how to get rid of gas immediately," you may already know: there are several yoga-inspired positions to relieve gas stat.
 The right yoga moves can absolutely relax your body and get things moving, allowing you to expel the gas that's making you feel so bloated and uncomfortable and letting you breathe a sigh of relief — sometimes within just a few short minutes.
 Is there anything yoga can't do?